-Given current international situation and global threat of ransomware, the risk of cyber-attacks has been increasing.
-MUFG sets up a dedicated team focused on threat intelligence to centralize the related activities such as impact analysis for newly found vulnerabilities or past experiences, and remediation for those impacts on a groupwide and global basis.
+MUFG has set up a dedicated team focused on threat intelligence to centralize such related activities as impact analysis for newly found vulnerabilities or past experiences, and remediation for those impacts on a groupwide and global basis.
 Additionally, the team monitors systems for external stakeholders daily to prevent any flaws in security updates or configuration settings.

-In step with the widespread popularization of electronic payments on the internet such as Internet banking, cybercrimes that target online services have also become social issues.
-MUFG is implementing a variety of initiatives to deliver safe and secure services to customers, such as ensuring robust online verification, thoroughgoing vulnerability countermeasures, threat intelligence, anomaly detection, and suspicious-transaction monitoring.
+In step with the widespread popularization of electronic payment via such internet services as Internet banking, cybercrimes that target online services have become a social issue.
+MUFG is implementing a variety of initiatives to deliver safe and secure services to customers, such as ensuring robust online verification, thoroughgoing vulnerability countermeasures, threat intelligence, anomaly detection and suspicious-transaction monitoring.